Clinical trial: electrical brain stimulation

 Evelyn Martin, Research Assistant on the trial explains, "The trial aims to investigate the role of brain activity in the progressive loss of function and structure of brain cells in Alzheimer’s disease using electrical brain stimulation.
 We have developed approaches to make small, transient alteration to neural activity in brain regions that are affected at the early stages of the disease, non-invasively via temporal interference (TI) deep brain stimulation.
 The outcome is to measure the changes in the brain's activity, as well as some of its energy sources and cognitive functions."

-Tests on healthy volunteers shows the technique increases blood flow to the brain and results in improved results in facial-recognition tests.
-But the new trial, which will start in January 2022, will be the first time patients with Alzheimer's undergo the treatment.
+Tests on healthy volunteers show the technique increases blood flow to the brain and results in improved results in facial-recognition tests.
+This clinical trial, which was completed in December 2023, was the first time that people living with Alzheimer's underwent the treatment.

 • Pre-screening stage: a telephone interview to check eligibility and request access to medical records from GP.

 • Screening visit: blood test, safety questionnaires, clinical interview & examination, Allen's test, ECG, pregnancy test (if applicable) and a trial session with TI to ensure the volunteer is comfortable with the stimulation.
-This is a single visit which lasts approximately 5hr and can be carried out within 1-2 months before the stimulation and imaging sessions.
+This is a single visit which lasts approximately 4 hours and is carried out within 1-2 months before the stimulation and imaging sessions.

 • Ten sessions of up to 60 min of non-invasive brain stimulation separated by 24h (no sessions during weekends).